 One of our favorite Christmas books for kids and a beloved classic – The Polar Express.
 Join a young boy as he travels to the North Pole aboard a train one magical Christmas Eve.
 The boy learns about the spirit of Christmas and the magic that comes with believing.

 Llama Llama cannot wait for Christmas.
 All of the excitement of the season has gotten to be too much.
 When it seems like Christmas will never arrive, Mama Llama cuddles up to remind him that, “Gifts are nice, but there’s another: The true gift is, we have each other.”
 Llama Llama Holiday Drama has a message that the whole family will enjoy.

 Merry UnChristmas is maybe the opposite of a typical Christmas book!
 When Noelle wakes up every morning, she must put her new pony in the backyard with all of her other ponies and her new bike in the garage with all of her other bikes.
 It is another normal day in Christmas City, where every day is Christmas except for one–the much anticipated but highly uncelebrated Un–Christmas Day.

 5. Mickey Mouse Clubhouse Christmas Board Book

-This is the perfect Christmas board book for toddlers.
+Clubhouse Christmas is the perfect Christmas board book for toddlers.
 Mickey, Minnie and all of your favorite characters are decorating the clubhouse for Christmas.
 The Clubhouse pals and Toodles need to make sure that each tree is trimmed, each sprig of mistletoe is hung, each twinkling light is just right before the big day arrives.

 Beep, beep!
 Little Blue Truck has a special Christmas delivery to do!
 This fun book teaches rhyming, counting and has a fun lighted surprise at the end.
 Any child who loves the original Little Blue Truck book (or any of the books in the series) will love this holiday treasure.

 Let’s go Pick a Pine Tree for Christmas!
 Children can explore all of the fun Christmas traditions like hanging stockings. decorating with lights, and of course, picking a Christmas tree.
 The pictures are beautiful and the words are rhythmic and fun.

 That silly mouse is always doing something, and this time we find out what happens If You Take a Mouse to the Movies.
 Mouse is getting ready for the holiday season by making ornaments and decorating the tree.
 This book from the beloved children’s series series is always a favorite!

 If you’re familiar with the book Snowmen at Night, then you can’t miss reading Snowmen at Christmas.
 The snowmen from this best selling book series are celebrating Christmas just as snowmen would.
 Find out what snowmen do as they go slip-sliding about on Christmas eve.

 Kids have a hard time falling asleep on Christmas but a hibernating bear has a hard time staying awake.
 The forest friends want him to experience Christmas and plan all kinds of activities to help keep him awake.
 Bear Stays Up for Christmas teaches kids that the gift of giving is one of the best gifts of all!

-13. Santa’s Workshop
+13. Santa’s Workshop by Holly Berry-Byrd

-Babies and toddlers will love lifting the flaps as they explore the North Pole, Santa’s workshop, and even Mrs. Claus’s kitchen.
+Babies and toddlers will love lifting the flaps as they explore the North Pole, Santa’s Workshop, and even Mrs. Claus’s kitchen.
 Interactive books are a great way to get younger children interested in reading – and it’s extra special when it’s a good Christmas story too!